devutkarshdixit/utkarshdixit/README.md

 ## The difference between assign() and replace():
 ---
-replace() removes the current URL from the document history.
+replace() removes the current URL from the document history. |
+The assign() method loads a new document.

 With replace() it is not possible to use "back" to navigate back to the original document.